-View of Leo Frigo Bridge from mouth of Fox River Photo taken by Peter Johnson (06/17/15).
+View of Leo Frigo Bridge from mouth of Fox River Photo by Peter Johnson (06/17/15).

 Interstate 43 replaced U.S. 141 between Milwaukee and Green Bay.
-The route also doubles as U.S. 41 along the east-west leg of Interstates 894 and 41 in Milwaukee.
+The route also doubles as U.S. 41 along the south leg of I-41/894 in Milwaukee.

 Interstate 43 was not an original 1956 Interstate Highway; it was commissioned in the 1970s along U.S. 141 as part of the Milwaukee-Green Bay Interstate Highway.1 Government planning maps of the Interstate Highway System from that era initially showed Interstate 43 as part of an extended Interstate 57, with presumably a long overlap along Interstate 94 from Chicago to Milwaukee (note that this overlap was never shown on any planning maps, so it would have been implied).
 Potential funding for the freeway in 1972 referenced the future Interstate as an extension of I-57 as well.2